buisonanh/pneumonia-classification/README.md

 ## <a name="summary"> Summary</a>
-In this project, we have successfully developed a Convolutional Neural Network (CNN) for the classification of chest X-ray images to detect pneumonia.
-The model demonstrated strong performance, with a high accuracy of 95% on the test data.
-This achievement underscores the potential of CNNs in aiding medical professionals with early pneumonia diagnosis based on chest X-ray images.
-The combination of effective data preprocessing, model training, and evaluation techniques has resulted in a powerful tool for medical image analysis and diagnosis.
+In this project, I successfully fine-tuned a pre-trained ResNet-18 model to classify chest X-ray images for pneumonia detection.
+By transforming grayscale X-ray images into RGB format, resizing them to 224x224 pixels, and normalizing them according to ImageNet standards, I adapted the dataset to the model’s requirements.
+I froze the early layers of ResNet-18 to leverage its pre-trained features while fine-tuning the deeper layers for our specific task.
+The model achieved a high test accuracy of approximately 97.6%, demonstrating its effectiveness in distinguishing between normal and pneumonia-affected images.
+This project underscores the potential of using transfer learning and CNNs for reliable medical image classification.